 Long-term investments aren’t quite as enticing as shorter, more volatile ones.
 They don’t require fast thinking or a genius-level intellect to manage.
 They’re rarely talked about in television programs or movies.
 In fact, they’re rarely talked about at all outside of HR offices and financial planning firms.

 But when it comes to building stable, generation-spanning wealth, investing for the long term is the gold standard.
 That’s because when an investment is allowed to mature over the course of decades, it reaps the benefits of compound interest.
 In other words, the interest earned by your portfolio begins to earn interest on itself.

 So if you’re thinking about starting a portfolio—or looking to fine-tune the one you have—the beginning of the year is a great time to start.
-Here are some of the best options to consider for 2020.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Here are some of the best options to consider for 2021.Wealthsimple Invest is automated way to grow your money like the worlds most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What are long-term investments?

 A long-term investment is one that you don’t touch for at least 10 years.
 In some cases, that period may stretch to as long as 40 years.
 With a long-term investment, you hold your position and don’t sell until the appropriate time, even if the value falls drastically.